peterfarrell/django-heralder/README.md

 ## Email Attachments

-To send attachments, assign a list of tuples to the attachments attribute of your EmailNotification instance, or override the get_attachments() method.
-The tuples should consist of the filename, the raw attachment data, and the mimetype.
+To send attachments, assign a list of attachments to the attachments attribute of your EmailNotification instance, or override the get_attachments() method.

+Each attachment in the list can be one of the following:

+1. A tuple which consists of the filename, the raw attachment data, and the mimetype.
 It is up to you to get the attachment data.
 Like this:

     raw_data = get_pdf_data()